zilti/RSSExpansion/README.md

 * **KillAshley** for adding the asteroid 101955 Bennu.
 * **[MrHappyFace][RSSEX:contributor-mrhappyface-link]** for KopernicusExpansion, originally used by RSSExpanded for animated gas giant clouds and comet trails.
 * **regex** for repackaging the mod to be compatible with Module Manager.

+## License:

+RSSExpansion is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA 4.0)** license.

+You should have received a copy of the license along with this work.
+If not, visit the **[official Creative Commons web page][RSSEX:cc-license-link]**.

+**Note that the above license does not cover mod packs.
+Redistributing this work via a mod pack is not allowed.**

 ***